Basuto Gun War: February–April 1881

-On 14 February Carrington captured Ramakhoatsi, which overlooked the main road to Morija.
+On 14 February Carrington captured Ramokoatsi, which overlooked the main road to Morija.
 The following day, a force of 370 cavalry, 100 infantry, 50 native levies, and three artillery pieces under Brabant was sent out in search of a new camping ground.
 Upon crossing a spruit in the Ramibidikwa area, a CMR scout reported a massed formation of Basuto horsemen.
 Brabant ordered his soldiers to form a square; soon afterwards the Basuto commenced an attack on its front and two flanks.
 A combination of rifle and case shot fire kept the Basuto at bay in the center and the right flank.
 On the left, the Basuto managed to almost reach melee range before being likewise driven off.
 The artillery continued to fire on the retreating Basuto, who suffered 138 casualties in the engagement.
 One month later Clarke assumed personal command of the force, moving the camp to Ramibidikwa, 20 miles from Morija.
 On 22 March, Carrington was heavily wounded in the vicinity of the new camp.

 By early April, Sprigg's conduct of the war was being heavily criticized in the Cape Parliament, whose opposition members were pushing for a vote of no confidence.
 Using Letsie as an intermediary, Robinson organized a meeting between Griffith and Lerotholi outside Maseru on 17 April.
 The two sides signed an armistice, although Lerotholi was unwilling to surrender his weapons, as the motion would be too unpopular among his tribesmen.
 On 29 April, Robinson announced the peace settlement, known as the Award.
 Under its terms the Basuto would be allowed to keep their guns, provided they officially register them and pay an annual fee of one pound per weapon.
 The Cape pledged to provide an amnesty for the rebels and allow for Quthing to remain a part of Basutoland.
 The Basuto agreed to pay a collective fine of 5,000 cattle and compensate Basuto loyalists and white traders.
 The Award marked the end of the conflict.
 The Cape's casualties during the war totaled 94 killed and 112 wounded.